FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

 had not been included on the agenda and he advised the Members that this matter should not

-be discussed any further at the Meeting.---
+be discussed any further at the Meeting.
+---
 10

 Following discussion it was agreed that a vote be taken on Councillor O’Hanlon’s motion to